timathomas/genderdata/README.md

 ## Install

-This package can be installed from the [rOpenSci package repository](http://packages.ropensci.org/):
+This package can be installed using the remotes package:

 ```
-install.packages("genderdata", repos = "http://packages.ropensci.org")
+# install.packages("remotes")
+remotes::install_github("lmullen/genderdata")
 ```